j3ffyang/container/docs/20190729_thought_k8s_git_marp.md

 ## What We Learn

-- Standard of Workload
+- Workload Standardization
 	- Componentization
-	- The way to consume resource
+	- The way to consume computing resource
-- Model of development and operation
+- LIfe-cycle of development and operation

 ---